MintMCP

 • MCP gateways help organizations centralize authentication, monitoring, audit logging, and policy enforcement for AI-to-tool connections.

 • Deployment timelines vary by platform and implementation scope.
-Managed platforms can reduce infrastructure work, while self-hosted deployments require more internal setup.
+Managed SaaS-first platforms can reduce infrastructure work, while self-hosted deployments require more internal setup.

 Understanding the Need for Enterprise MCP Gateways